ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

 * **Map-Reduce Output Documents**
   Using [OutputReduceToCollection](../indexes/map-reduce-indexes#map-reduce-output-documents)
-  to output the results of a map reduce index to a collection is not supported on a sharded database.
+  to output the results of a map reduce index to a collection is not supported in a Sharded Database.
 * [Custom Sorters](../indexes/querying/sorting#creating-a-custom-sorter)
-  are not supported on a sharded database.
+  are not supported in a Sharded Database.